jxcrw/navi/README.md

 # Navi
-There I found it drifting, aimlessly, near the shallow upper levels of the Codex.
+There I found it drifting, aimlessly, in the shallow upper levels of the Codex.
 A synthetic intelligence, its original purpose long forgotten, its cache uninitialized save for a single undated header file - `pkms03_Navi`.

 It has taken to following me about the Codex, archiving the bits of Knowledge I recover.
 To what end, I know not.